-Northeastern University D’Amore-McKim School of Business’ Graduate Certificate in International Business helps students cultivate a global mindset and develop the cultural agility required to lead in an increasingly globalized business world.
+Northeastern University D’Amore-McKim School of Business’s Graduate Certificate in International Business helps students cultivate a global mindset and develop the cultural agility required to lead in an increasingly globalized business world.

-In just four courses—with the option to take a fifth to deepen their knowledge base—students learn about international trade issues, legal and political considerations for decision making, international currency markets, and significant cultural and ethical issues.
-Depending on the courses they choose, students have the opportunity to explore topics such as competing in emerging markets or exploring issues that affect the design of global supply chains.
+In just four courses—with the option to take a fifth to deepen their knowledge base—students study international trade issues, legal and political considerations for decision making, international currency markets, and significant cultural and ethical issues.
+Depending on their chosen electives, students explore critical topics in greater depth, such as competing in emerging markets or issues affecting global supply chain design.

 Students may enroll in the Graduate Certificate in International Business for full-time or part-time study.